revanth83/revanth83.github.io/_posts/2025-12-06-email-subjectline-experiment.md

 This notebook applies concepts from **Facure Chapter 2: Randomized Experiments & Stats review** to a real(ish) email campaign dataset.

+The data for this notebook could be downloaded from https://www.kaggle.com/datasets/aristotelisch/playground-mock-email-campaign?resource=download.
 We assume three CSV files in the same folder:

 - `sent_emails.csv`  — when and to whom each email was sent (includes `Customer_ID`, `SubjectLine_ID`)
 - `responded.csv`    — which customers responded (includes `Customer_ID`)